isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1a-types-of-licence-or-registration.md

     <td>The Qualifying Foreign Law Practice (“QFLP”) scheme was introduced in 2008, and allows foreign law practices which obtain a QFLP licence to provide in or from Singapore:
       <ul>
         <li>Foreign law-related legal services in all areas of legal practice that the QFLP is competent to offer; and</li>
-        <li>Singapore law-related legal services in the “permitted areas of legal practice” through certain types of registered lawyers.</li>
+        <li>Singapore law-related legal services in the “permitted areas of legal practice” through certain types of registered lawyers.
       </ul>
       The QFLP licence is awarded after an application and selection process.<br><br><b>
       The QFLP scheme is not open for application currently and there are no details available regarding further rounds of applications.</b>